Bachelor's Degree in Mechanical and Manufacturing Engineering

 • Industrial Process Management

-targeted skills
+target skills

 Skills common to both tracks:

-• Specify industrial technical and economic requirements
+• Specify the technical, economic, and industrial requirements

-• Determine the conceptual solution
+• Determine the design solution

-• Implement the chosen technical solution
+• Implement the selected technical solution

 • Manage the product and production system lifecycle